Award for Distinguished Service to Museums

 Contact firstname.lastname@example.org with questions.

-- Nominee may be a currently active or retired museum professional or trustee
+- Nominee may be an active or retired museum professional or trustee.

-- Nominee may be from or based in any country; award is not limited to US museum professionals or contributions to the US museum field
+- Nominee may be from or based in any country but must demonstrate significant contributions to US museums and/or the US museum field.